DavidTunnell/Video-Rental-ASP.NET-MVC-Demo/README.md

 I followed along with the Udemy course 'The Complete ASP.NET MVC 5 Course' by Mosh Hamedani for this project.
 ASP.NET MVC is a server-side web framework for building dynamic, data-driven web applications.
 Create, Read, Update, Delete functionality was created for both forms and through a custom created RESTful Web API.

 A live demo can be found here: https://aspnetmvcdemovideosrental.azurewebsites.net

+The free azure servers can sometimes be slow.

 I worked on the following skills while building this.

-*.NET MVC
+* .NET MVC
-*Entity Framework (Code First)
+* Entity Framework (Code First)
-*Domain Model Business Rules
+* Domain Model Business Rules
-*Form building and CRUD
+* Form building and CRUD
-*Client and Server Side Validation
+* Client and Server Side Validation
-*Business Rule Validation
+* Business Rule Validation
-*Building a RESTful API Service (Web API)
+* Building a RESTful API Service (Web API)
-*Data Transfer Objects (DTOs)
+* Data Transfer Objects (DTOs)
-*Automapper Configuration
+* Automapper Configuration
-*jQuery and Client Side API consumption (AJAX) *Deploying to Azure via Visual Studio
+* jQuery and Client Side API consumption (AJAX)
+* Deploying to Azure via Visual Studio

 ## Example API Calls